Tallink MySTAR ferry current position

 Review of Tallink MySTAR ferry

 MS Tallink MySTAR ferry is a Ro-Pax passenger vessel operated by the Estonia-based company TALLINK-SILJA LINE.
 The ship has a max capacity of 2800 passengers and 150 cars plus 250 trucks/trailers.
-The vessel is scheduled for launch in 2020-Q4 and to be operated on the Estonia-Finland ferry route Tallinn-Helsinki (crossing time 2 hours).
+The vessel was launched in 2020 (inaugurated in 2022) and currently serves the Estonia-Finland ferry route Tallinn-Helsinki (crossing time 2 hours).

 As cruise ferry, MySTAR has 47 cabins (double and quads/max capacity 4 passengers), all located on Deck 10.
 All staterooms are air-conditioned, with en-suite bathrooms and are both inside and outside.
 The ferry company provides bed linens, towels, and toiletries.
 Some staterooms are wheelchair-accessible (adapted for disabled passengers).
 Cabins for passengers with allergies and passengers with pets are also available.